 Failure to meet requirements specified in these rules pertaining to the issuance of certificates and/or the renewal of certification.

-Any conduct as described in Article 4.1.8.B.2 pertaining to good cause for disciplinary action.
+Any conduct as described in Article 4.1.8.B.2 of these rules pertaining to good cause for disciplinary action.

 Fraud, misrepresentation, or deception in applying for or securing certification, or in taking any written certification examination.